 I am not a doctor, psychiatrist, or pharmacist.
 I am/was a pastor for nearly 25 years (see also: Why I Am So Tired).
-I've heard these statements often from adults, teenagers, and even elementary students in a pastoral counseling meeting:
+I've heard these statements often from adults, teenagers, and even elementary students in pastoral counseling sessions:

 "I've prayed!
 Why do I still have anxiety!"

 "I am tired of praying."

 "Why won't He take this away?"

 There is a fallacy that can exist in the world of church and Christianity, and this is it: If I act my best and pray really hard, God will remove this anxiety from me.
 And yes, God answers prayers.
 Yet, I am here to offer an additional part of the solution.
 Jesus walked around with his personal physician, Luke, which he never needed, but possibly Matthew or Mark did?
 So yes to praying and yes to following the professional advice of your doctor.